We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Product Specs

-• Room size: 550 square feet
+- Room size: 350 square feet

-Anyone hunting for a window unit that looks good and keeps the noise to a minimum will want to consider the Windmill 8,000 BTU smart air conditioner.
+Anyone hunting for a window unit that looks good and keeps the noise to a minimum will want to consider The Windmill 8,000 BTU smart air conditioner.
 This model features a modern design that looks great in the window, and it comes with solid foam side panels that are customizable for a clean look.
 These panels also help, along with the inverter technology, to keep this unit quiet, running at noise levels as low as 42 dB.

 The Windmill comes with several features as well.
 It has a digital remote control and a clean control panel on the front of the air conditioner.
-It’s also compatible with Amazon Alexa, Google Assistant, or simply the Windmill app.
+It’s also compatible with Amazon Alexa, Google Assistant, or The Windmill app.
 It’s not quite as efficient as other inverter air conditioners, but it’s not a utility sapper either.

-During our test, we liked the look of the Windmill.
+During our test, we liked the look of The Windmill.
 First, it has a clean, modern style that doesn’t detract from the interior of the home.
 Then, rather than flimsy accordion side panels, the foam covers really clean up the look.
 On top of that, it was very quiet, and rather than blowing air straight out, it pointed it upward to better facilitate the cooling process.

 Product Specs

-• BTU rating: 8,000
+- BTU rating: 14,000

-• Room size: 350 square feet
+- Room size: 500 square feet

 This 14,000 BTU portable unit from Whynter is a mobile and powerful pick to cool down rooms of up to 500 square feet.
 It features three operating modes (cool, fan, or dehumidify) to keep indoor air comfortable.
 A dual-hose design allows for a separate intake and exhaust hose, increasing airflow and efficiency to provide quick cooling.
 Convenience features include a simple setup, a 24-hour programmable timer, and a filter system with a prefilter and activated-carbon filter.